snyk-partners/snyk-rhpds/README.md

 In this section, you'll review the scan results within the Snyk UI.

-1. Sign into Snyk, then navigate to the Projects tab.
+1. Sign into Snyk.
+Ensure the Red Hat Partner organization is selected, then navigate to the Projects tab.

 ![Snyk Projects Tab](./images/snyk-projects-tab.png)